VincentHardouin/ING4-DevOps-Project/README.md

 #### Create Dockerfile

-1. First step choose based on the image : `node:12.19.1-alpine`.
+1. First, we decided to be based on the image : `node:12.19.1-alpine`.
 Why alpine ?
-Because image is lighter and already necessary tools are installed
+Because this image is lighter and necessary tools are already installed.
 2. Create Workdir and copy `package.json`, and `package-lock.json`
 ```Dockerfile
 WORKDIR /usr/src/app

 COPY package*.json ./
 ```
-3. As we have alpine image we need to install tools for run `npm ci`, but we removed this after installation :
+3. As we have alpine image, we need to install tools to run `npm ci`, but this will be removed after installation :
 ```Dockerfile
 RUN apk add --no-cache --virtual .gyp \
         python \